 Estimated reading time: 4 minutes

 From the onset, we design your solar project with the best Tier 1 equipment.
-Our standard panel equipment is either Q-Cells 340 W panels (list of upgrade options and our panel philosophy here), and for the inverter, we only use Enphase microinverters—the best of the best.
+Our standard panel equipment is Q-Cells 395 W panels (see an explanation of our panel philosophy here), and for the inverter, we use Enphase microinverters—the best of the best.

 Panels are rarely ever an issue.
 They are built incredibly strong and designed to withstand the harshest winds, snow, heat, and cold.
-Even hail that damages cars rarely damages your panels (this is not a promise, just an observation—I'm sure there has been hail gnarly enough to damage panels at some point in the past).
+Even hail that damages cars rarely damages your panels—while it's not covered under warranty, the panels are designed and tested to withstand golf-ball-sized hail.

 Over time, a panel's quality can fluctuate, and these changes are taken into account when we talk about performance longevity.
 This is degradation—the amount of reduction to wattage output over time.

-Some panels degrade as much as 50% over a 25-year period.
-At Project Solar, we only use Tier 1 panels that have, at minimum, a guaranteed 80% of its rated production level by year 25.
+Some panels out there degrade as much as 50% over a 25-year period.
+At Project Solar, we only use Tier 1 panels that have, at minimum, a guaranteed 84% of their rated production level by year 25.

-The 80% is guaranteed, but our preferred panels have a historical record of 85%.
-Some of the most expensive panels (often costing 2x as much per watt) boast a 92% performance record (a 7% difference).
-We try and find the sweet spot—the best-bang-for-your-buck panel that will do the job at the highest yielding ROI over 25 years.
+The 84% is guaranteed, but our preferred panels have a historical record of 85-6%.
+Some of the most expensive panels on the market (often costing 2x as much per watt) boast a 92% performance record (a 6-7% difference).
+We try and find the sweet spot—the best-bang-for-your-buck panel that will do the job at the highest-yielding ROI over 25 years.

 In short, we almost never have issues with panels.
 They keep chugging along, exceeding their performance rating throughout the life of the warranty.